 Full details of the terms and conditions under which Ordnance Survey digital map data may be processed and/or manipulated or copied by a customer - whether or not for use on PCs or workstations or for making hard copies - are available from the Customer Service Centre, please see contact details.
 You should check the terms and conditions with us before using the data.
 It is also the responsibility of the holder of the digital map data to ensure that any plotted or printed output contains the required copyright and database acknowledgements in a conspicuous position.

 Trademarks

-Ordnance Survey, the OS Symbol, OS MasterMap, OS MasterMap Integrated Transport Layer, OS OpenData, Land-Form PANORAMA and Land-Form PROFILE are registered trademarks and OS Terrain 5 and OS Terrain 50 are trademarks of Ordnance Survey, the national mapping agency of Great Britain.
+Ordnance Survey, the OS Symbol, OS Terrain, and Land-Form PROFILE are registered trademarks and OS OpenData is a trademark of Ordnance Survey, the national mapping agency of Great Britain.